Apelsenya/Apelsenya/README.md

 ## Hello there! 👋

-I am Apelsenya (Not my real name ofc), studying in university.
+I am Apelsenya (Not my real name ofc), studying at university.

 I keep studying for most of my time, but in my free time I create (don't ask me what).